Celebrating 20 Years at S&S Automotive & Towing, INC

-As the only AAA certified shop in the area, it’s no surprise people beyond the borders of Nemaha County know him by name.
+It’s no surprise people beyond the borders of Nemaha County know him by name.
 And for those who do, it’s no surprise that Clint will likely be able to tell you most of the names of the people he’s helped along the way.

 That’s because Clint and his family have spent the past 20 years building more than just an auto repair and towing shop.
 They’ve built a place where customers know their car is in the best hands.
 A place they can call when they break down in the middle of the night.
 A place where they feel like they’re family.

 Anyone who knows Clint knows he’s a simple man.
 So, it makes sense the start of his journey was just that - simple.

 “Growing up as a kid, there was always something - like fixing a bike tire - that you had to wait for someone else to do it, or figure out how to do it for yourself.
 It’s no fun learning how to ride a bike without a tire.”

 So Clint did just that.
 He taught himself some of the basics whenever something needed to be fixed.
 As he got older, he started mowing lawns for extra cash.
 He picked up a few more basics on the lawn mower, like keeping the blade sharp, changing the oil, and filling it up with gas.

 His curiosity for mechanics spiked a bit more when he bought his first vehicle, a 1966 AMC Rambler.
 Which, according to Clint, “kind of rambled down the road.”
 But, nonetheless, it helped him learn how to work on vehicles.